dinhhung09138/docker-libraries/docker-command.md

 List of all docker containers including stopped container
 > docker ps -all

+To show the last created container
+> docker ps -l

 Create a new container.
 If you dont assign the name for the container, It will randomly the name for it
 > docker run -d <image_name>
 > Options: